IntelLabs/VectorSearchDatasets/wit/README.md

    downloaded training images, test files are located.

 3. **Generate the ground-truth** by conducting an exhaustive search with the inner product metric.
-   We provide the ground-truth files for the query and learn sets,
+   We provide the ground-truth files for the query test and learn sets,

 4. Functions `read_fvecs` and `read_ivecs` can be used to read `.fvecs` and `.ivecs` files respectively.